-A request for reconsideration must be filed in writing within fourteen (14) calendar days of the date of the written notice of the classification action, and must specify the reasons for the request and the relief being sought.
+A request for reconsideration must be filed in writing within ten (10) working days of the date of the written notice of the classification action, and must specify the reasons for the request and the relief being sought.

-The Director shall acknowledge the request for reconsideration within fourteen (14) calendar days of receipt of the request.
+The Director shall acknowledge the request for reconsideration within ten (10) working days of receipt of the request.